In terms of my view of how the world works:

 So WHY Humanist?

-That’s answered above, so in summary:
+That’s answered above, so in my own summary:

 In terms of understanding how the world works, there is no more advanced species in the observable cosmos and there is nothing better placed than humanity to solve the world’s problems, even those problems we humans create for ourselves and our ecosystem.
 Freethought, together with a reasoning that respects human values and rejects dogma, is the most powerful resource we share with our fellow humans in that quest for a better world.